yjunechoe/ggplot2-layer-explorer/README.md

 # ggplot2 layer explorer

-An interactive R Shiny app that exposes `{ggplot2}`'s internal layer-building pipeline, allowing you to _see_ and _touch_ a layer's data as it flows through each processing stage.
+An R Shiny app that exposes `{ggplot2}`'s internal layer-building pipeline, allowing you to _see_ and _touch_ a layer's data as it flows through each processing stage.

+Designed for both `{ggplot2}` users and extension developers.

 🚀 Live app: <https://yjunechoe.github.io/ggplot2-layer-explorer/>